 Autopilot Hardware 3.0 | Built March 2019 – Present

 Autopilot Hardware 3.0, also known as the Full Self-Driving computer, is the latest upgrade to Tesla’s hardware, and Tesla CEO Elon Musk says it has all the components necessary for all Full Self-Driving features.

 The car’s sensor setup remains the same as Autopilot Hardware 2.0 and 2.5.
 The only change is the swapping of third-party computer systems for two bespoke units Tesla designed in-house.
-Because this is just a computer switch, Autopilot Hardware 2.0 and 2.5 can both be upgraded to 3.0.
-Drivers of older Tesla vehicles are eligible for a complimentary upgrade to the Full Self-Driving computer if they purchase the Full Self-Driving package.
-Further, Autopilot Hardware 3.0 is required for the Full Self-Driving monthly subscription Tesla released in 2021, and vehicles with Autopilot Hardware 2.0 or 2.5 can upgrade to the Full Self-Driving computer for $1,000 plus tax and any applicable fees.
+Because this is just a computer switch, Autopilot Hardware 2.0 and 2.5 can both be upgraded to 3.0, and Tesla vehicles with those hardware versions are eligible for a complimentary upgrade to the Full Self-Driving computer if they purchase the Full Self-Driving package.
+Autopilot Hardware 3.0 is also required for the Full Self-Driving monthly subscription Tesla released in 2021, and vehicles with Autopilot Hardware 2.0 or 2.5 can upgrade to the Full Self-Driving computer for $1,000 plus tax and any applicable fees.

 Cameras: Eight cameras covering all angles.